elij/macher-agent/README.md

 Define custom tools declaratively using the `macher-agent-make-tool` macro.
 This DSL handles errors, formats responses, and automatically extracts the asynchronous callback function from either the front or the back of the argument list depending on the caller environment.

 Your `:command-fn` receives the parsed argument payload (and optionally the active VFS `context` and workspace `root` path) and returns pure data objects.
 Your `:success-fn` receives this result and generates presentation strings suitable for user display and context formatting.
-This design eliminates the `ptc-payload` key, allowing programmatic tool calling primitives to receive pure data directly from `:command-fn` while the interface and LLM receive presentation strings from `:success-fn`.
+Allowing programmatic tool calling primitives to receive pure data directly from `:command-fn` while the interface and LLM receive presentation strings from `:success-fn`.

 ### Examples